Tags:

 };

-Here, we specify all the folders we want to symlink (in symlinks
+Here, we specify all the folders we want to symlink (in symlinks) and then,

 we can use the values of the files as attributes.
 This is safe because the